 - Ask about the employee’s well-being

-A one-on-one meeting is also an opportunity for your employee to consult you about important issues.
-Try to have these meetings regularly, so that your employees know they can count on it.
+A one-on-one meeting is also an opportunity for a remote worker to consult you about important issues.
+Try to have these one-on-one meetings regularly, so that your employees know they can count on it.

-Tip: If there’s nothing serious or work-related to talk about, use the meeting as an opportunity for small talk.
+Pro Tip: If there’s nothing serious or work-related to talk about, use the meeting as an opportunity for small talk!
 It’s a great way to build rapport.

 7. Consider Time Zones